 Video over IP offers many benefits but it also introduces privacy and security concerns, with hackers seeing it as a badge of honour to hack into video monitoring systems.
-Recent articles in The Times and Daily Mail (UK) newspapers have highlighted concerns about the potential for a foreign power to use a camera’s ‘back door’ in order to gain access to the images captured by the camera, or as a way into an organisation’s network in order to steal confidential information or commit sabotage.
+Recent articles have highlighted concerns about the potential for a foreign power to cyber attack security cameras in order to gain access to the images captured by the camera, or as a way into an organisation’s network in order to steal confidential information or commit sabotage.

-We asked Tim Biddulph, Head of Product Management for Hanwha Techwin Europe, if he felt the recent negative publicity was likely to have an effect on users’ confidence in their video monitoring systems.
+We asked Bob (H.Y.)
+Hwang PH.D., Managing Director of Hanwha Techwin Europe, if he felt the recent negative publicity was likely to have an effect on users’ confidence in their video monitoring systems.

-Q: Tim, how big an issue is this?
+Q: Mr Hwang, how big an issue is this?

 A: There are two distinct issues here that need to be handled in different ways.